 PSLS Help Desk – How to Share Digital Games on Two PS4s

 In this week’s PlayStation LifeStyle Help Desk, we’re showing you how to share digital games across two PS4s and two PSN accounts.
-This is ideal for houses with multiple consoles, and those married or gamers in a relationship that don’t want to have to buy two copies of a game to play together.
+This is ideal for houses with multiple consoles, those married or gamers in a relationship that don’t want to have to buy two copies of a game to play together, or simply sharing games with family and friends.

 While Adam Boyes and Shuhei Yoshida may have shown us that game sharing with physical copies is quite simple, sharing digital games is a different story entirely, especially when simple PS3 account sharing basically gave access to the license as long as you were able to login and download the game.
 This was great for multi-console households that didn’t want to have to buy each game multiple times for every user, but was abused by many people who did game sharing outside of a single house.